Living on the Right Frequency

 Figure 4.3: The thoughtforms of the disciple while reciting the Disciple’s Invocation

 Sixth stage: Exhaling.
 The disciple breathes out the plan.
 At this stage, his will is the most potent force.
-As he breathes out, the disciple transfers the plan from his mind to his brain, the physical body’s receptor.
+As he exhales, the disciple transfers the plan from his mind to his brain, the physical body’s receptor.
 In this way, the disciple has succeeded not only in activating the two lower corners of the “soul triangle,” i.e., love/wisdom and active intelligence but also the apex, the soul’s (and at the same time the personality’s) will, to his advantage and that of the plan.
 The personality has accepted the soul’s collaboration offer in the three worlds.

 4.3 The Mysteries of the Sounding

 The mystery is contained in the sixth stage of occult creation, exhalation.
 The riddle’s solution consists of correctly answering the questions: What is sounded during exhaling?
-And, How does the sounding take place, i.e., what is the pitch and duration of the sound?
+And how does the sounding take place, i.e., what is the pitch and duration of the sound?

 The answer to the first question is simple.
 In exhaling, the sacred word OM is used.